borealbirds/ring-of-fire/docs/species/ROPI/index.md

 subtitle: Columba livia
 ---

-The population size of Rock Pigeon (Pigeon biset) in the Ring of Fire region was 0.012 (0.001, 0.023) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Rock Pigeon (<div>Pigeon biset</div>) in the Ring of Fire region was 0.012 (0.001, 0.023) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps